 The white stained roof is part of the prefabricated timber structure that was made in Switzerland.
 The stain was applied prior to shipping.
 The vertical walls are either a pale bone-white stained oak or a soft purple-grey.

-"Bone and purple are part of the landscape of Dungeness – indigenous flowers tend to be either yellow or purple like Viper’s Bugloss or Yellowhorn Poppy and bone is one of the shingle colours," said Naylor, who worked with Michel Schranz, founder of design studio MS-DA on the project.
+"Bone and purple are part of the landscape of Dungeness – indigenous flowers tend to be either yellow or purple like Viper’s Bugloss or Yellowhorn Poppy and bone is one of the shingle colours," said Naylor, who worked with the founder of design studio MS-DA, Michel Schranz, on the holiday home.

-"On a beautiful calm sunny day the interior reflects the natural landscape in texture and colour," she continued.
+"On a beautiful calm sunny day the interior reflects the natural landscape in texture and colour," Naylor continued.

 "Then imagine curling up on the sofa watching a Force 8 storm blow through Dungeness - tumultuous sky, horizontal rain and the building wrapping itself around you like a soft, snug blanket."